anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

 **01/03/2022:** I am a co-instructor for [ME 565, Mechanical Engineering Analysis](https://faculty.washington.edu/sbrunton/me565/) at the University of Washington.
-This graduate course covers vector calculus, partial differential equations, and transform methods, with an emphasis on engineering applications of these methods.
+This graduate course covers vector calculus, partial differential equations, and transform methods, with an emphasis on engineering applications.

 **12/09/2022:** I am presenting an invited paper on ["Switching transformations for decentralized control of opinion patterns in signed networks"](https://ieeexplore.ieee.org/abstract/document/9805772) at the [2022 IEEE Conference on Decision and Control](https://cdc2022.ieeecss.org/) in Cancún, Mexico.